-Cotton futures gained for the fourth straight session on signs of robust demand for supplies from the U.S., the world’s biggest exporter.
+Cotton futures climbed to the highest closing price since May on signs of robust demand for supplies from the U.S., the world’s biggest exporter.
 Coffee and orange juice also rose, while sugar and cocoa fell.

-Sales of upland cotton from the U.S. in the week ended Jan.
-10 jumped 73 percent from a week earlier, the U.S. Department of Agriculture said in a report yesterday.
-Gross domestic product rose 7.9 percent in the fourth quarter from a year earlier in China, the world’s biggest cotton consumer and importer, the National Bureau of Statistics said in Beijing today.
+Sales of upland cotton in the week ended Jan.
+10 jumped 73 percent from a week earlier, the U.S. Department of Agriculture said yesterday.
+In China, the world’s biggest consumer and importer, gross domestic product rose 7.9 percent in the fourth quarter from a year earlier, accelerating for the first time in two years, the National Bureau of Statistics said today.

-Cotton for March delivery climbed 1.2 percent to 78.62 cents a pound by 12:05 p.m. on ICE Futures in New York, the highest closing price since May 15.
+Cotton for March delivery climbed 1 percent to settle at 78.55 cents a pound at 2:30 p.m. on ICE Futures in New York, the highest closing price since May 15.
 Prices rose for four straight days, the longest rally since Dec.
-3. Prices have declined 16 percent from a year earlier.
+3, and gained 3.9 percent for the week, the most since October.

-Cocoa for March delivery fell 0.8 percent to $2,281 a metric ton in New York.
+Cocoa futures for March delivery fell 0.7 percent to $2,285 a metric ton in New York.

 To contact the reporter on this story: Oliver Renick in Chicago at email@example.com